pschatzmann/codec-vo-aacenc/README.md

 Compared with Fraunhofer FDK AAC, vo-aacenc is simpler and is lightweight enough for older or resource-constrained systems.
 However, it offers lower audio quality, supports only AAC-LC, lacks advanced features such as high-quality VBR and HE-AAC profiles, and is no longer actively maintained.

+Despite these limitations, its low complexity and modest resource requirements make it well suited for many microcontroller applications.

 ## What is included

 - Original C encoder implementation sources copied into `src/vo-aacenc`